Research Professor, Research Professor, BIO5 Institute

 Associate Dean, Research and Graduate Studies - College of Pharmacy, Director, Southwest Environmental Health Science Center, Professor, BIO5 Institute, Professor, Clinical Translational Sciences, Professor, Pharmacology and Toxicology, Professor, Public Health

-Department Head, Pharmacy Practice-Science, Professor, BIO5 Institute, Professor, Pharmaceutical Sciences
+Department Head, Pharmacy Practice-Science, Member of the Graduate Faculty, Professor, BIO5 Institute, Professor, Pharmaceutical Sciences

 Brian Erstad’s research interests pertain to critical care medicine with an emphasis on patient safety and related outcomes research.